 Outstanding claims used in the accrual calculation are adjusted for factors such as claims filed in those states where the Company's liability is limited by statute, claims alleging first exposure to asbestos after 1964 which are assumed to have no value and claims which are unlikely to ever be paid and are assumed to have a reduced or nominal value based on the length of time outstanding.
 Projected future claims are calculated based on actual data for the most recent five years and are adjusted to account for the expectation that a percentage of these claims will never be paid.
 Outstanding and projected claims are multiplied by the average settlement cost of claims for the most recent five years.
-As claims are not submitted or settled evenly throughout the year, it is difficult to predict at any time during the year whether the number of claims or average settlement cost over the five year period ending December 31 of such year will increase compared to the prior five year period.
+As claims are not submitted or settled evenly throughout the year, it is difficult to predict at any time during the year whether the number of claims or average settlement cost over the five year will increase compared to the prior five year period.

 In recent years, a higher percentage of Crown Cork's settlements have related to claims alleging serious disease (primarily mesothelioma) which are settled at higher dollar amounts.
 Accordingly, a higher percentage of claims projected into the future relate to serious diseases and are therefore valued at higher dollar amounts.
-As of December 31, 2020, more than 90% of the projected future claims in the Company's accrual calculation relate to claims alleging serious diseases such as mesothelioma.
+As of December 31, 2021, more than 90% of the projected future claims in the Company's accrual calculation relate to claims alleging serious diseases such as mesothelioma.

-The five year average settlement cost per claim was \$14,900 in 2018, \$14,400 in 2019 and \$13,100 in 2020.
-Although the five year average settlement cost per claim decreased in 2020, if Crown Cork continues to settle a high percentage of claims alleging serious disease at higher dollar amounts, average settlement costs per claim are likely to increase and, if not offset by a reduction in overall claims and settlements, the Company may record additional charges in the future.
-A 10% change in either the average cost per claim or the number of projected claims would increase or decrease the estimated liability at December 31, 2020 by \$25.
-A 10% increase in these two factors at the same time would increase the estimated liability at December 31, 2020 by \$48.
+The five year average settlement cost per claim was \$14,400 in 2019, \$13,100 in 2020 and \$13,000 in 2021.
+Although the five year average settlement cost per claim decreased in 2021, if Crown Cork continues to settle a high percentage of claims alleging serious disease at higher dollar amounts, average settlement costs per claim are likely to increase and, if not offset by a reduction in overall claims and settlements, the Company may record additional charges in the future.
+A 10% change in either the average cost per claim or the number of projected claims would increase or decrease the estimated liability at December 31, 2021 by \$24.
+A 10% increase in these two factors at the same time would increase the estimated liability at December 31, 2021 by \$50.
+A 10% decrease in these two factors at the same time would decrease the estimated liability at December 31, 2021 by \$45.